-The author’s guideline for ‘Journal of Sleep Medicine (JSM)’ the official journal of Korean Sleep Research Society.
+The Journal of Sleep Medicine (JSM) is the official publication of the Korean Sleep Research Society.
+General Information

 - Publication Ethical Policy

 Authors should specify in the manuscript whether ethical standards were followed in their research.
 The policies on the research and publication ethics of the JSM comply with the “Good Publication Practice Guidelines for Medical Journals” (http://kamje.or.kr/publishing_ethics.html).
 Research involving human subjects must comply with the principles of the Declaration of Helsinki (1964).
 All manuscripts involving experimental investigation in human or animal subjects should be approved by the Institutional Review Board for human or animal research, and the appropriate informed consent procedures must be performed for human subjects.

 Authors should disclose any financial or other interests that could be perceived as inappropriately influencing the author’s judgment.

 The copyright of published manuscripts is held by the Korean Sleep Research Society.
 Published data, tables, or figures cannot be reproduced elsewhere for commercial purposes without permission from the copyright holder.
 All authors must agree and sign the “author consent form” regarding copyright transfer agreement, conflict of interest, and ethical statement, which can be downloaded from the JSM online submission page (https://www.e-jsm.org/).